KadeTheExploiter/Krypton/README.md

 > Krypton Reanimate is a utility for Roblox- blablablabalblabalabl https://krypton-reanimate.gitbook.io/krypton-reanimate

 ### Purpose
-  - Uses player hats and network ownership manipulation to take advance off the claimed player hats, thus creating a client sided rig to replicate a new character, which allows to run and replicate animation scripts such as Neptunian V or Krystal dance and so on.
+  - Uses player hats and network ownership manipulation to take advance off the claimed player hats, thus creating a client sided rig to replicate a new character, which allows to run and replicate animation scripts such as Lightning Cannon or Star Glitcher and so on.
+It's meant to be easy to use with it's own api.

 ### Examples
   - Moving your parts around, converting filtering disabled scripts to make them replicate, debugging some offsets or animations, and so on.